Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 If you are suffering from hair loss, a hair transplant is one of your best options to regrow a full head of natural hair.
 However, if you have African-American hair, you may wonder if a hair transplant will work for you or whether you’ll be wasting your money.
-At The Hair Doctor at our Nashville, Memphis, and Louisville locations, we have treated many African-American patients and achieved excellent results.
-Read on to learn how African-American hair is different from other ethnic hair types, and whether this will affect the results you can expect from a hair transplantation procedure.
+The answer is yes: African-American patients can and do have very effective hair transplants – if performed the right way.
+At Nashville Hair Doctor (with locations in Nashville, Memphis, and Louisville) we have treated many African-American patients and achieved excellent results.

-The below patient, having experienced a severely receding hairline in his early twenties, had a hair transplant at Nashville Hair Doctor in 2018:
+The below African-American patient experienced a severely receding hairline in his early twenties and had a hair transplant at Nashville Hair Doctor in 2018:

 Causes of Hair Loss for African vs Caucasian Hair